Messerschmitt P.1079: History

-At any rate the Argus pulsejets proved themselves unsuitable for manned aircraft that would have to take off unassisted, for they did not produce enough power at low speeds for takeoff.
+The Argus pulsejets proved themselves unsuitable for crewed aircraft that would have to take off unassisted, for they did not produce enough power at low speeds for takeoff.
 Since additional launch schemes would have to be added to the project, such as towplanes, aircraft catapults or rocket boosters, the goal of the program would be defeated and expenses would be far higher than projected.
-Thus the pulsejet-powered fighter project never saw mass production, being brought to a close already before 1945.

-The last of the Messerschmitt variants, the 1944 Me P.1079 51 project, used a ramjet instead of a pulsejet.
-But eventually ramjets were also dropped in favor of turbojets towards the end of the Third Reich.

 A further variant, the Me P.1079 18 Schwalbe, appears in some publications.
 But this "experimental aircraft" is a widely publicized hoax, not a real Messerschmitt project.

 Variants

 All of the Me P.1079 variants were small planes and none of them would have been able to take off unassisted.
 All projected aircraft were provided with retractable skids for landing.

-Me P.1079 1
+Me P.1079/1

 1941 project powered by a single pulsejet placed above the fuselage.
 The wings were short and swept back.

-Me P.1079 2
+Me P.1079/2

-1942 interceptor project, powered by a single Argus-Schmidt SR 500 pulsejet.
+Powered by a single Argus-Schmidt SR 500 pulsejet.
 It had the cockpit at the front end of the long fuselage and short swept wings.
 The narrow air intake was located in a ventral position below the cockpit.